 » LEARN: the best time to sell in South Carolina

 Best month to sell a house fast in South Carolina

 The best month to sell a house fast in South Carolina is May.
-The median time it takes for South Carolina homes listed in May to get an offer is 68 days, which is 10 days faster than the annual average.
+The median time it takes for South Carolina homes listed in May to sell is 29 days, which is 13 days faster than the annual average.

 Best month to sell a house in South Carolina for price

 The best month to sell a house in South Carolina in terms of sale price is May.
 The median sale price in May is $350,610, which is 6.8% — or $22,317 — more than the annual average.

 Tips to get your South Carolina home sold